AmanRai24/AdmitKard-Assignment/README.md

 5. Enter OTP number(e.g. 1234) by number.
 6. Click on "Verify OTP".
-7. If OTP (e.g. 1234) is matched then alert message box will be dispalyed with login Sucessfull click on "OK" and it will redirect to Screen-3 else an alert message box will be login failed click on "OK" and it will reload the page.
+7. If OTP (e.g. 1234) is matched then alert message box will be dispalyed with login Sucessfull click on "OK" and it will redirect to Screen-3 else an alert message box will be displayed with login failed click on "OK" and it will reload the page.

 `Screen-3`